paulvoliva/XNODE-WAN-PDE-solver/README.md

 for a d-dimensional domain.
 It is also able to handle time-varying domains, denoted $\Omega_t$.

+This repository is the official implementation of the paper entitled "Towards fast weak adversarial training to solve high dimensional parabolic partial differential equations using XNODE-WAN".

 # Running Codes
 Requirements for a successful implementation of the codes can be found in `requirements.txt`.